aramis-lab/clinica-pydra-freesurfer/README.md

 for processing, analyzing, and visualizing human brain MR images.

-This project exposes some of FreeSurfer's utilities as Pydra tasks to facilitate their incorporation into more advanced processing workflows.
+This project exposes some of FreeSurfer's utilities as Pydra tasks to facilitate their integration into more advanced processing workflows.

 **Table of contents**